bitcoin-s/bitcoin-s/website/versioned_docs/version-1.9.1/applications/cli.md

 ```

-Now you are are ready to start the server that the cli sends commands to.
+Now you are ready to start the server that the cli sends commands to.
 Take a look at our [server](server.md) documentation on how to build and start the server.

 ### Native binaries